Debbie Stabenow: State legislature

 In 1978, Stabenow challenged Michigan State Representative Tom Holcomb in a primary election.
 She won the primary and eventually the general election for the 58th House District.
 Stabenow served in the Michigan House of Representatives from 1979 to 1990.
 She became a force in state Democratic politics and the first woman in House leadership to preside over the House.
 In 1990, Stabenow ran for the Michigan Senate seat being vacated by William A. Sederburg.
 She won the election, taking office in 1991 and serving one term through 1994.

 1994 gubernatorial election

 In 1994, Stabenow ran in Michigan's Democratic gubernatorial primary to challenge incumbent Republican John Engler in the general election.
 U.S. Congressman Howard Wolpe won the primary with a plurality of 35% of the vote to Stabenow's 30%.
 After the primary, Wolpe chose Stabenow as his running mate, and she appeared on the general election ballot as the Democratic nominee for lieutenant governor.
-Engler defeated the Wolpe–Stabenow ticket, 61%–38%.
+Engler defeated the Wolpe–Stabenow ticket, 61% to 38%.